xeecos/python-for-mbot/README.md

   using usb serial or bluetooth serial:

-  change the serial port name "COMX" for your mBot on system
+  change the serial port name "COMX or /dev/tty.XXX" for your mBot on system
   ```
   bot.startWithSerial("COM15")
   ```